ghildnsy/College/README.md

 # COLLAGE

-all small projects done in the collage
+small projects carried out at the college